pixelEDI/TikTok-Projects/16_I2S_InternetRadio/readme.md

 # General info

-Get the URL from you favorite Internet Radio Sender and stream it with an ESP32.
+Get the URL of your favorite Internet Radio station and stream it with an ESP32.

 ## Hardware
 - ESP32